 When it comes to macro-trends that impact reputation, 2017 has been quite the year.
 As the global economy becomes increasingly impacted by the intangibles that continue to shape and define the reputation of companies – we look through the rearview mirror of 2017, while keeping a mindful eye on where the world is going in 2018.
 In short, what we have developed is based on our extensive global database of reputation insight.
 We highlight the key macro-trends that every CEO needs to know as they shift to 2018 and beyond.

 The 10 Trends in Reverse Order of Importance.
-We are delighted to share the most important trends that are likely to most significantly change the world of corporate reputation. [ Our reputation experts will also be exploring these trends in a live online presentation on Thursday, January 18.
-Join the conversation. ]
+We are delighted to share the most important trends that are likely to most significantly change the world of corporate reputation. [ Our reputation experts explored these trends in a live online presentation on Thursday, January 18.
+View the recorded presentation. ]

 10. Millennials Still Matter

 Millennials are key to driving quality in reputation – they represent more than a quarter of the US population and spend about $200 billion a year on goods and services.
 Their active indulgence in social media, voracious use of mobile devices, and belief in social responsibility, makes them highly influential in shaping corporate values and innovation.

 9. Tweet Ranting Replaces Journalism

 The addictive tweeting by newly elected President Donald Trump, and willingness to share provocative political commentary that’s unfiltered, is symptomatic of a new dynamic of content influence.
 Earned media stories and journalistic reporting are no longer driving public relations the way tweet rants will likely continue to dominate the social media airwaves.